apache/accumulo-website/_docs-2/development/spark.md

 order: 3
 ---

-[Apache Spark] applications can read and write from Accumulo tables.
+[Apache Spark] applications can read from and write to Accumulo tables.

 Before reading this documentation, it may help to review the [MapReduce] documentation as API created for MapReduce jobs is used by Spark.